braincore/hai-cli/README.md

   over-and-over again, just make a (pseudo-)task with your instructions and include it any time even if you're in another task-mode.
 For example, I have a `ken/be-terse` task and `ken/code-preference` task that I inject as necessary.

+- `/ai <model>` - While this isn't a task-only command, its behavior is subtly different.
+In a task step, if the user doesn't have hai-router or an API key set for the requested model, the current model isn't changed.
+This means a task author can use `/ai <model>` without fearing that a task will try to use a model without a key set.

 ### Command-line options